MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 - Symmetric Key

-You can use the following script to automatically get the values for the identifiers and run the Set-RMSServerAuthentication cmdlet.
+You can use the following PowerShell commands and commented instructions to automatically get the values for the identifiers and run the Set-RMSServerAuthentication cmdlet.
 Or, you can manually get and specify the values.

-Script to automatically get the values and run Set-RMSServerAuthentication:
+To automatically get the values and run Set-RMSServerAuthentication:

 ````
 # Make sure that you have the AADRM and MSOnline modules installed